A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Data

 Luptitudes behave like magnitudes for bright photometry and like fluxes for faint photometry, with the turning point in the behaviour determined by the softening parameter.
 By converting to luptitudes, we avoid introducing an additional selection effect by not discarding galaxies with negative fluxes.

-To produce the WF dataset, we start anew and match `WF' galaxies in the Y3 BG catalogue to their counterparts in the Y3 DF using the \texttt{ID} column.
+To produce the WF data set, we start anew and match `WF' galaxies in the Y3 Balrog catalogue to their counterparts in the Y3 DF using the \texttt{ID} column.
 Next, we cross-match the galaxies in the intermediate catalogue to the COSMOS2015 catalogue.
-There are multiple scattered WF copies of each DF galaxy in the BG catalogue to efficiently sample the DES selection function, and to preserve this we keep all of the copies.
+There are multiple scattered WF copies of each DF galaxy in the Balrog catalogue to efficiently sample the DES selection function, and to preserve this we keep all of the copies.
 This is an important aspect of our set-up, as it captures the selection function through the galaxy detection probability as a function of true photometry and light profile, and the asymmetric scatter between photometry and galaxy properties (redshift and stellar mass) that it induces.
-We remove any galaxies with erroneous flux measurements by selecting all galaxies with \texttt{MEAS\_CM\_FLAG} $=0$ (Spencer et al., in prep.).
-Finally, we repeat all the aforementioned cuts and steps used in constructing the DF dataset, the only difference being that on this occasion, we apply the $i$-band cut to the magnitudes of WF galaxies.
-Thus, we have `augmented' a completely realistic target dataset which effectively replicates the systematics in the WF survey without compromising on the accuracy of redshifts and stellar masses.
+We remove any galaxies with erroneous flux measurements by selecting all galaxies with \texttt{MEAS\_CM\_FLAG} $=0$ (\citealt{balrog_2}).
+Finally, we repeat all the aforementioned cuts and steps used in constructing the DF data set, the only difference being that on this occasion, we apply the $i$-band cut to the magnitudes of WF galaxies.
+Thus, we have `augmented' a completely realistic target data set which effectively replicates the systematics in the WF survey without compromising on the accuracy of redshifts and stellar masses.

-After all the preprocessing steps, there are $53,491$ galaxies in the DF dataset and $392,376$ galaxies in the WF dataset.
-Each dataset contains the following information: $griz$ luptitudes and luptitude errors, photo-zs and stellar masses.
-Additionally, we compute all the relevant lupticolours; and the associated errors using the standard error propagation formula.
+After all the pre-processing steps, there are $53,491$ galaxies in the DF data set and $393,276$ galaxies in the WF data set.
+Each data set contains the following information: $griz$ luptitudes and luptitude errors, photo-\textit{z}s and stellar masses.
+Additionally, we compute all the relevant lupticolours; and the associated errors using the standard error propagation formula:

 where $\sigma_{\mu_{1}}$ and $\sigma_{\mu_{2}}$ are the errors on the luptitudes, and $\sigma_{c}$ is the error on the computed lupticolour.
-Fig. \ref{fig:distributions} shows the marginal and the joint distribution of redshifts and stellar masses of galaxies in the DF dataset, and the distributions of $griz$ luptitudes.
-The average redshift and stellar mass is approximately $0.7$ and $5 \times 10^{9} M_\odot$ respectively.
-For the sake of brevity, we do not show a similar figure for the WF dataset as the distributions are broadly similar.
+Fig. \ref{fig:distributions} shows the marginal and the joint distribution of redshifts and stellar masses of galaxies in the DF data set, and the distributions of $griz$ luptitudes.
+The average redshift and stellar mass is approximately $0.7$ and $5 \times 10^{9} M_\odot$, respectively.
+For the sake of brevity, we do not show a similar figure for the WF data set as the distributions are broadly similar.